 What’s worse, days can turn into weeks, until the mess piles up so much that one day I open my eyes, overwhelmed and helpless to a huge clutter of laundry, a mountain of dishes to clean, and innumerable other unfinished chores.

-If you are one of those people, who find themselves getting into messy situations like this quite frequently (every week end, to be precise!), here are a few ways to get yourself to do chores when you’re not in the mood.
+If you are one of those people, who find themselves too busy or too preoccupied to declutter, here are a few ways to get yourself to do chores when you’re not in the mood.

 - Start with your favorite chore.
 If dusting is your thing, do it first.
 If you like vacuuming while listening to music, get that done first.
 The idea is to trick your brain into doing things by giving the impression of having fun.